 - Short-term toxicity testing on fish is an information requirement under Column 1 of Annex VIII to REACH (Section 9.1.3.).
 However, long-term toxicity testing on fish must be considered (Section 9.1.3., Column 2) if the substance is poorly water soluble. - 1.1.
-Triggering of the information requirement - You have provided information which indicates that the Substance includes constituents that are poorly water soluble (water solublity $< 25 \mu g/L$ at 25° C). - Therefore, the Substance is poorly water soluble and information on long-term toxicity on fish must be provided. - 1.2.
-Information provided - 4 You have provided an OECD TG 203 study but no information on long-term toxicity on fish for the Substance. - 1.3.
-Assessment of the information provided - The examination of the information provided, as well as the selection of the requested test and the test design are addressed under section 2.
+Triggering of the information requirement - You have provided information which indicates that the Substance includes constituents that are poorly water soluble (water solubility reported as <0.02 mg/L). - Therefore, the Substance is poorly water soluble and information on long-term toxicity on fish must be provided. - 1.2.
+Information provided - 4 You have provided a study according to EU Method C.1 but no information on long-term toxicity on fish for the Substance. - 1.3.
+Assessment of the information provided - We have assessed this information and identified the following issue: - The examination of the information provided, as well as the selection of the requested test and the test design are addressed under section 2.